Vasool Raja MBBS: Box office

 Made on a budget of ₹5.5 crore, Vasool Raja MBBS was sold for ₹1 crore in Coimbatore distribution territory with 20 prints.
 The film was shown on about 285 screens worldwide to highly positive reception and box-office success.
 Tabloid reported 10 million tickets were sold worldwide.

 Controversy

-The film's release faced a roadblock as a petition filed by the then Tamil Nadu Medical Council president K. R. Balasubramanian stated that the film's title ridiculed the medical profession and tarnished the image of the medical fraternity.
+The film's release faced a roadblock as a petition filed by the then Tamil Nadu Medical Council President K. R. Balasubramanian stated that the film's title ridiculed the medical profession and tarnished the image of the medical fraternity.
 The Madras High Court later cleared the film's release without the title changed.

 Impact

 In 2009, some aspiring teachers were caught cheating in examinations, which the Madras High Court judge K. Chandru felt emulated the plot of Vasool Raja MBBS.
-Kamal Haasan refused to hold the film accountable, telling the court, "We only borrow what we see in society as we have a dearth of stories.
+Haasan refused to hold the film accountable, telling the court, "We only borrow what we see in society as we have a dearth of stories.
 So don't blame us".